-Safety promotion is one of the key aspects embraced TM-CAD.
-This is primarily done by providing the necessary support during each phase of an organisation operation.
-Additionally, promotion and discussions are conducted during annual meeting organised by TM-CAD and during the general oversight of the organisations.
+Safety promotion is one of the key aspects embraced by TM-CAD.
+This is primarily done by providing the necessary support during each phase of an organisation's operation.
+Additionally, promotion and discussions are conducted during periodic meetings organised by TM-CAD and during the general oversight of the organisations.

 TM-CAD will continue supporting all organisations under its oversight in having an effective SMS as part of their framework.
-Additionally, TM-CAD encourages the implementation of promotional material developed by Regional and/or international aviation entities about safety management.
+Additionally, TM-CAD encourages the implementation of promotional material developed by regional and/or international aviation entities about safety management.
+TM-CAD will, in particular, support the implementation of effective management systems for small operators through targeted actions as defined below.

-Deliverable(s) Timeline Guidance/training material/best practices.
+Deliverables Timeline Guidance/training material/best practices.
 Continuous